Health and Safety of Seniors on the Road

 If you have doubts regarding your driving, ask yourself these 12 questions:

-7. Do you have difficulty performing certain manoeuvres, such as backing up?
+- Do I have difficulty backing up?

-• consult your physician
+- consult your physician or nurse practitioner

-• refresh your knowledge or review your driving techniques
+- refresh your knowledge or review your driving techniques

-• think about alternative ways of getting around
+- think about alternative ways of getting around

 Your loved ones are your best allies.
 Open up a dialogue!